Metering procedures, guidelines and processes

 Service level procedures

-The service level procedure below details the obligations, technical requirements, and performances associated with the processes of meter reading, data collection, data processing, adjustment, aggregation and delivery of metering data.
+This service level procedure details the obligations, technical requirements, and performances associated with the processes of meter reading, data collection, data processing, adjustment, aggregation and delivery of metering data610 KB

-The service level procedure below applies to metering providers who are accredited and registered by AEMO to provide metering provision services in the NEM.
+This service level procedure applies to metering providers who are accredited and registered by AEMO to provide metering provision services in the NEM.341.96 KB

-The service level procedure below applies to Embedded Network Managers who are accredited and registered by AEMO.Metering data provision procedures
+This service level procedure applies to Embedded Network Managers who are accredited and registered by AEMO.337.65 KB

 The Metering Data Provision Procedures establish the minimum requirements for the manner and form in which metering data should be provided by retailers and Distribution Network Service Providers (DNSPs) to retail customers (or their customer authorised representatives) in response to a request for such data from the retail customer or customer authorised representative.